 The large project will involve 50 emergency departments and urgent care centers affiliated with 24 hospitals operated by the Sutter Health System throughout northern California.

-Called "The REDUCE Trial," the three-year project will test if electronic health records default options can be used to effectively decrease the number of opioid pills physicians prescribe, and, if monthly reports comparing each physician's opioid prescribing patterns with those of his or her peers could nudge doctors toward lower levels of such prescribing.
+Called "The REDUCE Trial," the three-year project will test if electronic health records default options or "nudges" can be used to effectively decrease the number of opioid pills physicians prescribe, and, if monthly reports comparing each physician's opioid prescribing patterns with those of his or her peers could nudge doctors toward lower levels of such prescribing.
 "REDUCE" is an acronym for "Randomized trial of EHR Defaults and Using social Comparison Feedback to Effectively decrease opioid prescription pill burden."

 Many physicians don’t know their prescribing patterns or how well they perform compared to their peers, so we're bringing some social norming to bear here.